FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 Paco, don't use a quote pattern to define a macro, they prefer to tinker with the `AST` tree data structure directly.
-Listing @AST-tinkering shows how to define a macro to iterate through a list of commands, that in the example contains only echo statements.
+Listing @AST-tinkering shows how to define a macro to iterate through a list of commands, which in the example contains only echo statements.

 ```